 4 Natural Energy Boosters: What to Drink and Eat for More Energy, Naturally

-Eat a light dinner.
+When you're burning the midnight oil to finish a deadline, eating a light dinner can help you power through.
 "When you eat too much, your body expends most of its energy on digestion so it has less to put towards concentration," says Rachel Begun, M.S., R.D., a spokesperson for the Academy of Nutrition and Dietetics.
-Skip—or limit—the carbs: they increase your body’s production of the sleep-promoting neurotransmitter serotonin, making you groggy.
+Skip-or limit-the carbs: they increase your body's production of the sleep-promoting neurotransmitter serotonin, making you groggy.
 Instead, opt for a protein-packed meal, like grilled tuna over a bed of spinach.